rjframe/upim/README.md

 ## Contributing

-Pull requests are welcome.
+Patches and pull requests are welcome.
 For major features or breaking changes, please open an issue or start a discussion first so we can discuss what you would like to do.

 See [CONTRIBUTING.md](CONTRIBUTING.md) for pointers on getting set up.
 If you'd like guidance on anything feel free to ask in a discussion or ticket, or submit